 Best Gaming Earbuds with In-Line Mic

-In the world of best gaming earbuds, only a few products can match the sound quality offered by the 1More Triple Driver Earphones.
-These gaming earbuds are designed with three different drivers; two armatures and a dynamic driver.
-With all three drivers working hand-in-hand, users get awesome clarity and bass that are worth more than the less than $80 they are paying for these buds.
-This doesn't come as a surprise given the fact that these gaming earbuds were fine-tuned by a Grammy award-winning producer, Luca Bignardi.
+In the world of gaming earbuds, only a few products can match the sound quality offered by the 1More Triple Driver Earphones.
+These gaming earbuds are designed with three different drivers; two armatures and one dynamic driver.
+With all three drivers working hand-in-hand, users get awesome clarity and bass that are worth more than the less than $80 price tag they are paying for these buds.
+This doesn't come as a surprise given the fact that these gaming earbuds were fine-tuned by Grammy award-winning producer Luca Bignardi.

-Unlike the Razer Hammerhead gaming earbuds that are more suited for the EDM and hip-hop genre, the 1More Triple Driver gaming earphones will do well in most music genres.
-For more comfortability and long-term use, 1More included nine sets of ear tips -6 silicone and 3 memory foam ear tips- in the package.
-And just like the Bose headphones above, these gaming earbuds also come with an in-line remote control that allows you to pick calls, play songs, and adjust volume with ease.
+Unlike the Razer Hammerhead gaming earbuds that are more suited for the EDM and hip-hop genres, the 1More Triple Driver gaming earphones will do well with most music genres.
+For greater comfort and long-term use, 1More included nine sets of ear tips - 6 silicone and 3 memory foam - in the package.
+And just like the Bose headphones above, these gaming earbuds also come with an in-line remote control that allows you to take calls, play songs, and adjust audio volume with ease.
 A MEMS microphone also sits in the in-line remote control.

-Also, the 1More Triple Driver In-Ear Earphones are not the best when it comes to blocking outside noise.
+The 1More Triple Driver In-Ear Earphones are also not the best when it comes to blocking outside noise.
 You may want to look elsewhere if this is a big deal for you.
-However, casual gamers and music listeners are going to love everything about these gaming earbuds.
-Connected via a 3.5mm jack, these gaming earbuds are available in only two premium finishes-silver and gold.
+However, casual users are likely to love everything about these earbuds.
+Connected via a 3.5mm jack, these gaming earbuds are available in only two premium finishes - silver and gold.

 5. Turtle Beach Battle Buds In-Ear Gaming Headset

-The Turtle Beach Battle Buds In-Ear Gaming Headset is one with an unusual design.
-Taking the number five spot on our list of best gaming earbuds, this pair of earbuds are specifically tailored to meet the needs of gamers.
-It is a headset with a boom mic that allows you to easily communicate with other players.
-The boom mic can be removed when not in use in order to enhance portability.
-Thin and quite easy to use, the boom mic sits close to your mouth, conveying every spoken word to the other end like it's nothing.
+The Turtle Beach Battle Buds In-Ear Gaming Headset has a particularly unusual design, to say the least.
+Taking the number five spot on our list of best gaming earbuds, this pair is specifically tailored to meet the needs of gamers.
+It has a boom mic that allows you to easily communicate with other players, which can also be removed when not in use in order to enhance portability.
+Thin and quite easy to use, the boom mic sits close to your mouth, relaying every spoken word to the other end with ease.

 Unlike the 1More Triple Driver gaming earbuds, this boom mic will ensure that your voice is heard even if you're in a loud, crowded environment.
 And since they are wired gaming earbuds that are compatible with Xbox One, PS4, PC, and mobile devices, you can easily switch between gaming devices with no issues.

-These Turtle Beach gaming earbuds are bass-heavy and with them sitting comfortably in your ears, you'll feel every footstep, rumble, and explosion happening in your action game.
-The sound profile here is thick and heavy, which means that you won't be getting the best treble and mids on these gaming earbuds.
+These Turtle Beach gaming earbuds are very bass-heavy, and with them sitting comfortably in your ears, you'll feel every footstep, rumble, and explosion happening in your action game.
+The sound profile here is thick and heavy, however, which means that you won't be getting the best treble and mids.

 6. HyperX Cloud Earbuds Gaming Headphones

-The HyperX Cloud Earbuds are some of the best wired gaming earbuds for handheld and mobile gaming devices, especially devices like the Nintendo Switch.
+The HyperX Cloud Earbuds are some of the best wired gaming earbuds for handheld and mobile gaming devices, especially for devices like the Nintendo Switch.
 They are specifically designed to provide users with an immersive sound experience.
-The HyperX gaming earbuds are considered to be some of the best because they tick all of the important boxes, including great sound, comfortability, and awesome gaming experience.
+These gaming earbuds are considered to be some of the best because they tick all of the important boxes, including great sound quality, comfort, and an all-around awesome gaming experience.

-Note that these gaming earbuds are tuned to bring the best gaming experience so you may not get the best music listening experience from them.
+Note that these gaming earbuds are tuned to primarily provide the best gaming experience.
 The bass is great and the mids and trebles in this model have been tuned up.
 While you'll definitely enjoy the sound of explosions and shooting in action-packed scenes, you may not enjoy it as a daily driver as it doesn't offer the best music experience.

 The in-line mic is also great as it provides clear communication on calls and game chats, including Discord and CoD Mobile chat.
-Note that the mic picks up ambient sound too so if you're in a noisy place, the other party will hear what's happening in the background.
+Note that the mic tends to up ambient sound too, so if you're in a noisy place, the other party will likely hear what's happening in the background.
 The build quality isn't the best and it may be a little expensive for a wired gaming earbud.
 However, it's still one of the best gaming earbuds you can buy.